Alanch8/final-project/README.md

 We have created the Nav component in which we paint the user's name from the email and use a button to LogOut with all its logic.

 We have added the CRUD functions to the Task Store.

+## Thuesday August 23, 2022

+We have added the Moment.js library to automate dates and times.

+We have created all the logic to be able to paint tasks and update home automatically.